 Artist’s Statement: I approach my jewelry as wearable art--intimate sculpture achieved primarily through fabrication, and celebrating the visual impact of organic form, structure and texture.
 Starting with raw materials in the form of sterling silver or gold sheet, wire and tubing, I dap, saw, bend and solder into being a unique population of metal components which lay ready in my studio, like old friends and potent actors, waiting to acquire their role in the play of design.
 I find this process delightfully addicting.
 With vitreous enameling, I play with incredible color, and encounter the element of surprise and the drama of unpredictability, as glass fuses to metal, in a glowing kiln, in under 4 minutes.
 It is a perfect balance to the sense of control these materials give to a designer.

+What is interesting and distinctive about you and your artwork?
 I think my careful use of dynamic organic forms and complex textures adds interest and distinctiveness to my art jewelry.
 The over-firing techniques I employ with layered enameling which lead to agate-like patterns seem to have great appeal.

 Why do you create?
 What are you passionate about?
 I love the design process and am addicted to losing myself within the intense dialogue between materials and experimental technique.
 Organic forms and textures continually entice me into new design directions.